 "No", spoke her spirit, harking back to her travels.

-She rode home in silence and built a small fire,
+She rode home in silence

 then sat alone long, confronting her feelings.